 Immediately after the accident, the area must be secured in order to prevent any alteration of the scene prior to the investigation.
 If equipment, tools and materials are involved in the accident, they shall be removed temporarily from the service and placed in safekeeping.
 If this is

-impractical, the area shall be condoned off and a security guard posted to prevent unauthorized personnel from entering the area.
+impractical, the area shall be cordoned off and a security guard posted to prevent unauthorized personnel from entering the area.

 - Recordkeeping Procedures